 TypeScript

-TypeScript is a statically typed superset of JavaScript which provides users with interfaces, classes, and compile-time debugging.
+TypeScript is a statically typed superset of JavaScript that provides users with interfaces, classes, and compile-time debugging.

 In 2021, a StackOverflow survey revealed that TypeScript was popular amongst 30% of the developers they interviewed.
 By 2022, the number increased to 40%.